dyang5/REU-CAAR/Research Blog/week9.md

 In the rest of the evening, I did some laundry (this was a bit annoying since both dryers and washers were full both times I went -- I felt bad about taking out other people's clothes but I luckily noticed that one of the piles was DS's, so I called him to take out his laundry which freed up a slot for me), coding, and worked a bit on the presentation before calling it a night.
 These have certainly been an eventful last few days but I think it's important to spend as much group time as I can with everyone before the REU ends.

 As a side note, my girlfriend Sherry is finally moving into her apartment for her full-time work starting soon, which is awesome!
 I'm very proud and hope that she settles in well (hi if you're reading this!) -- she is actually planning to visit sometime soon so that will be fun as well.

+### <u>Day 59 (August 2nd) </u>

+Week 9 Day 3

+- 8:30 - 9:00 AM: Got out for some morning exercise this morning with a 2 mile run.
+It's good to get back into the groove of things exercise-wise, especially because I think it sets me up well for the work day.

+- 10:00 AM - 12:00 PM: In the morning, I mostly worked alone.
+My group didn't end up arriving until later, but I focused on building on the presentation slides I worked on yesterday and testing the SEGA approach more.
+As I found previously, the SEGA is working pretty well (even compared to the Fair Diffusion approach) when I am using gender guidance, but not as well when I am attempting to guide both the race and the gender, since the image output seems to get completely changed.
+After a few failed attempts of tinkering with the weights more and seeing if that would change anything, I finally figured out why this is the case -- in one of my lines of code, I was setting the pipeline of the generated image to a different random seed than the other generated images -- this is the main cause in the complete change of the output of the image!

+- 12:00 - 2:00 PM: The UMD Math REU had their final poster presentations today, and REU-CAAR was invited to come listen.
+Overall, I thought the posters were quite well done.
+Considering their program is only 8 weeks long, I felt that their overall work was quite impressive.
+I listened to a majority of the poster presenters, including ones about Cluster Algebras and Polylogarithm Relations, the SIR Model, and a few Applied Math/Machine Learning topics revolving around dimensionality reduction of molecular interactions.

+- 2:00 - 4:00 PM: After the Math REU talks, I went back to IRB and met up with the rest of my group.
+We each discussed presentation plans (AF finished her slides and XG says he'll work on them tomorrow before our meeting with our advisor), our research progress, and what we anticipate discussing with our advisor tomorrow.
+In terms of my SEGA approach, after I noticed the seed problem, the results are better but still don't work as nicely as I would like -- the guided images have pretty much everyone as the same race, which is not what we are looking for in terms of fair representation.
+I do think that we have good progress to show on this front and am excited to hear what my advisor thinks/has to say tomorrow.

+I stayed a bit longer after research to listen to the Parallel Algorithms Group (PM, MA, AB) run through their presentation.
+Afterwards, I grabbed some CFA and scarfed it down for dinner before heading out with XG, SS, DS, and LH to Karoake in DC.
+We met up with the other group (PM driving SK, ZS, MA, AZ, and AB) and had a really good time at the Karoake place.
+I do think that certain people were pushing a bit hard on the songs they wanted to sing without thinking much about what others wanted, and certain people definitely enjoyed the Karoake more than others, but it was overall a fun time.
+After the drive back, I relaxed, did some coding, and prepared a bit for our meeting tomorrow.
+Big day tomorrow -- and it will be a long one too.
+After research we'll jump into our meeting (4-5) and then there is an REU Board Game night, which should be a good way to decompress after the meeting.